Careers in law enforcement

 From a practical perspective, incoming officers can look forward to healthy growth in the industry at large.

 From a practical perspective, incoming officers can look forward to healthy growth in the industry at large.
 Over the next 8 years, the law enforcement workforce is projected to increase by 5%, a faster pace than the national average.
 This indicates a clear need for additional workers interested in protecting their communities, states, and country.

 Law enforcement is under increasing scrutiny.
 As a result of several high-profile cases, there have been increased public calls for police reform.
 There are several emerging trends developing within the field to respond to this new landscape.
 New officers need to be willing to adopt these fresh approaches.

 Community-oriented policing has taken the spotlight as a response to increasing tensions between the police and public.
 This strategy involves focusing on a collaborative approach to the relationship between local communities and their police departments.
 Research shows that the best way to use community policing successfully is to assure officers are trained at the college level.
-When new recruits have this educational background, they have been shown to use deadly force less often, exhibit tolerance, and demonstrate a deeper understanding of the criminal justice system.
+When new recruits have an associate or bachelor’s degree in criminal justice, they have been shown to use deadly force less often, exhibit tolerance, and demonstrate a deeper understanding of the criminal justice system.